Mazisi Kunene

 Mazisi (Raymond) Kunene (12 May 1930 – 11 August 2006) was a South African poet best known for his translation of the epic Zulu poem Emperor Shaka the Great.
-While in exile from South Africa's apartheid regime, Kunene was an active supporter and organizer of the anti-apartheid movement in Europe and Africa.
-He would later teach at University of California, Los Angeles (UCLA), and become Africa's and South Africa's first poet laureate.
+While in exile from South Africa's apartheid regime, Kunene was an active supporter and organiser of the anti-apartheid movement in Europe and Africa.
+He later taught at the University of California, Los Angeles, and become Africa's and South Africa's first poet laureate.

 Early life

-Kunene was born in Durban, in the modern province of KwaZulu-Natal, South Africa, to Eva Kunene (nee Ngcobo), a teacher, and Mdabuli Albert Kunene, a labourer.
+Kunene was born in Durban in the province of KwaZulu-Natal, South Africa, to Eva Kunene (nee Ngcobo), a teacher, and Mdabuli Albert Kunene, a labourer.
 From very early in his childhood he began writing poetry and short stories in Zulu, and by the age of 11 he was being published in local papers.
 He went on to earn a Bachelor of Arts degree from the University of Natal in Zulu and history, and later a Master of Arts in Zulu Poetry.
 His Master's thesis was titled An Analytical Survey of Zulu Poetry, Both Traditional and Modern.
 In it Kunene criticized the changing nature of Zulu literature, and its emulation of the Western tradition.
 He won a Bantu Literary Competition in 1956 and left for London, England, to study at the School of Oriental and African Studies, University of London, in 1959.

 Career

 He opposed the apartheid government as the head of the African United Front.
 Fleeing into exile from the country in 1959, he helped push for the anti-apartheid movement in Britain between 1959 and 1968.
 Kunene was closely affiliated with the African National Congress (ANC), quickly becoming their main representative in Europe and the United States in 1962.
 He would later become the director of finance for the ANC in 1972.
-He became a Professor of African literature at the University of California, Los Angeles (UCLA), in 1975 after lecturing in a number of universities (including the University of Iowa and Stanford University) as a cultural advisor for UNESCO.
+He became a professor of African literature at the University of California, Los Angeles (UCLA) in 1975 after lecturing in a number of universities (including the University of Iowa and Stanford University). as a cultural advisor for UNESCO.
 He remained at UCLA for nearly two decades, retiring in 1992.